How your credit score affects the cost of borrowing

 - What you provide on your application form

-- What the lender may already have about you, based on previous accounts you have with them, and
+- What the lender might already have about you, based on previous accounts you have with them, and

 - Your credit report, which is held by one of three credit reference agencies – Experian, Equifax and Callcredit